sahilparekh08/Microservices_Benchmarking_Analysis/README.md

 ### Prerequisites

 Uses Intel CAT technology to allocate cache partitions to cores.
-Use isolcpus to isolate a core to run the microservice to be profiled on and another core to run the profiling code.
+Uses 'isolcpus' to isolate cores to run the microservice to be profiled on and another core to run the profiling code.

 ### Instructions